Experience the largest Macaw Clay Lick in the Americas, where a "Rainbow of Macaws, Parrots and Parakeets

 make a daily visit to their oasis in the Amazon.
 Then to the capital of the Inca Empire Cuzco and Machu Picchu.
 Continue to the

-highest navigatable lake in the world and with a cultural experience of a night with the local family.
+highest navigable lake in the world and with a cultural experience overnight at a the local family home.

-Complete the circut with a fly over the 2000 year old Nazca Lines.
+Complete the circuit with a fly over the 2000 year old Nazca Lines.

 A true Ecological, Archaeological, Cultural & Mystical trip all in one!

 Day 1 - depart to Peru - arrive Lima

 Upon your arrival into Lima you will be met and transferred to your hotel in Miraflores for your overnight.
 Overnight at the hotel.

 Day 2 - Lima - Puerto Maldonado - Refugio Amazonas Lodge

 You will be met and transferred to the Lima airport & the local airline flight departing to Puerto

 Maldonado.
 The Refugio Amazonas staff will meet and transfer you to the general office to drop off

 excess baggage.
 Puerto Maldonado is situated at the confluence of the mighty Madre de Dios and